Nivet2006/rock-paper-scissor/README.md

 # rock-paper-scissor
-A rock-paper-scissor game made by minds0987 wp.
-Which can be run on microbit hardware
+A rock-paper-scissor game which can be played on any supported microbit hardware